 Scouts are do-ers and give-it-a-go-ers, but we also get to hang out with our friends every week – having fun, playing games, working in a team and taking on new challenges.

-Our meetings are held at Elsenham Village Hall during term time, as well as camps, trips and other activities during school holidays.
+Our meetings are held at Ugley Village Hall during term time, as well as camps, trips and other activities during school holidays.

-We have two Beaver Colonies for girls and boys aged 6-8.
+We have a Beaver Colony for girls and boys aged 6-8.

-We meet on Wednesday and Friday evenings in the Village Hall.
+We meet on Tuesday evening in Ugley Village Hall.